BIOS3010/Module-11-Genome-Assembly/02-Reference-assembly.md

 cat results/mapping/mapping.pileup | ivar consensus -m 10 -n N -p mapping
 ```

-The "-m" option sets the minimum coverage threshold needed to call a nucleotide. "-n" specifies which letter to insert when the coverage is below the threshold. "-p" specifies the prefix of the output files.
+The "-m" option sets the minimum coverage depth needed to call a nucleotide. "-n" specifies which letter to insert when the coverage is below the threshold. "-p" specifies the prefix of the output files.

 You should now have a file called `mapping.fa`.
 This is a fasta file of the consensus genome sequence created from the mapping.
 Inspect the file using `less` and answer the following questions: